Gavin Lee (football coach): Tampines Rovers

 In December 2017, Lee joined Tampines Rovers as an assistant coach under head coach Jürgen Raab.
-In 2019, after head coach Raab was relieved of his duties at Tampines Rovers on 9 October 2018, Lee was appointed as head coach despite lacking the required Asian Football Confederation 'A' License to become the head coach.
+In 2019, after head coach Raab was relieved of his duties at Tampines Rovers on 9 October 2018, Gavin was appointed as head coach despite lacking the required Asian Football Confederation 'A' License to become the head coach.
 The appointment was based on his past performance as Warriors' assistant coach and impressed Tampines Rovers' staff and players with his knowledge.
 He was then the youngest head coach in the history of the Singapore Premier League.

 Lee led the club to second place in the Singapore Premier League (SPL) and won the 2019 Singapore Cup in his first season in charge.
 Tampines Rovers placed second in the SPL again in his second year at the head of the team.

 During the 2021 season, Lee led the team to their first ever AFC Champions League debut in Tashkent, Uzbekistan which they are drawn in Group H with 2020 K League 1 champions and 2020 Korean FA Cup winners, Jeonbuk Hyundai Motors, 2020 J1 League runners-up, Gamba Osaka and Thailand Chiangrai United.
 On 16 June, Lee has extended his contract until 2024.

 On 17 June 2025, Lee left Tampines Rovers after eight years in charge of the club.

 Singapore

 On 7 March 2024, Lee was invited to be part of the backroom staff of the Singapore national team by newly appointed Japanese head coach Tsutomu Ogura for the 2026 FIFA World Cup qualification match against China.
-On 11 June 2024, Gavin was appointed in charge of the national team against Thailand after Ogura tested positive for COVID-19 and was isolated from the team.
+On 11 June 2024, Lee was appointed in charge of the national team against Thailand after Ogura tested positive for COVID-19 and was isolated from the team.

 On 24 June 2025, Ogura stepped down as the national team head coach, due to personal reasons.
 FAS decided to appoint Lee as the interim coach.
-Under Lee's leadership, Singapore completed their remaining Asian Cup qualifiers strongly, drawing 1–1 at home against India, then winning 2–1 away in the return match.
+Under Lee's leadership, Singapore completed their remaining 2027 AFC Asian Cup qualifiers strongly, drawing 1–1 at home against India, then winning 2–1 away in the return match.
 They followed this with a decisive 2–1 away victory over Hong Kong, securing qualification for the 2027 AFC Asian Cup.
-It was Singapore’s first qualification achieved on merit through a full campaign and their first tournament appearance since 1984.
+It was Singapore's first qualification achieved on merit through a full campaign and their first tournament appearance since 1984.

+On 28 November 2025, following their success in the qualification to the 2027 AFC Asian Cup, FAS announced Lee had become the permanent head coach of the Singapore national team on an 18-month contract and had become the first local coach since 2016 to take the helms.

+Personal life

+Gavin's younger sister Genevieve, who is a 29-year-old doctor, was formerly a youth international footballer for Singapore.
+Gavin's father Lawrence, a youth coach who took charge of the Victoria Junior College girls’ team from 2012 to 2025 and led them to 11 straight titles from 2013, excluding the COVID-19 pandemic years of 2020 and 2021.